 For example, you may want to add a clickable table of contents to your ebooks, cite outside resources for your article, or quickly navigate the reader to a different page on the website to get more information on a subject.

-The reasons to add hyperlinks to PDF can be many, but how you do it depends on the platform you are using, such as Adobe, Word, Google Docs, and others.
+The reasons to create hyperlinks within a PDF can be many, but how you do it depends on the platform you are using, such as Adobe, Word, Google Docs, and others.

 Do you use a lot of PDF documents?
-Check out how SignEasy has made working from home easier!
+Check out how Signeasy can help you sign, send, and manage PDFs easily.